When is the best time to fly to Portsmouth?

 This exciting city has not one, but two cathedrals, St. Thomas' in Old Portsmouth and St. John's in the city centre.
 History enthusiasts may also enjoy seeing, St Mary's church which has been described as Hampshire's finest Victorian building and has the most impressive Walker organ in the country.

-Sailing and watersports are highly popular, and will appeal to outdoor activities fans.
+Sailing and watersports are highly popular, and will appeal to outdoor activities fans who book flights to Portsmouth.
 You're sure to enjoy a day at Southsea beach, and this typically British seaside resort on the city's Portsea island features a funfair next to Clarence Pier and a ballroom and bar at South Parade Pier.
-The city is also a great shopping destination, and boasts some of the best nightlife and entertainment venues in the south of England
+The city is also a great shopping destination, and boasts some of the best nightlife and entertainment venues in the south of England.

 Getting around Portsmouth